 I visited Berlin for 3 days.
 I know, it was a very quick visit and one cannot fully experience the charm of the city.
 Still, In those three days, I fell in love with Berlin.
 Below is my rough itinerary for 3 days and the details about destinations.

 With an InterCity Express (ICE), we started my journey from Stuttgart to Berlin which was roughly about 6 hours.
 The journey was quite comfortable and of course fast.

-After reaching Berlin in afternoon, we checked in to the hotel and then headed straight to the Berlin Zoo.
+After reaching Berlin in the afternoon, we checked in to the hotel and then headed straight to the Berlin Zoo.
 This was mainly to keep my son’s -Aarush – excitement.
-Before that, we purchased group travel ticket for 1 week.
+Before that, we purchased a group travel ticket for 1 week.
 Though we were there only for 3 days, this ticket is cheaper and most convenient way to travel around the city.
-This ticket is valid on all trams, city buses, metros and local trains.
+This ticket is valid on all trams, city buses, metros, and local trains.
 One ticket and free to travel!
 Well, back to zoo…

-The zoo is a nice attraction for about half day to one full day.
-It was founded in 1844 and is a ninth oldest zoo in the world.
+The zoo is a nice attraction for about half a day to one full day.
+It was founded in 1844 and is the ninth oldest zoo in the world.
 They conduct some animal feeding shows like wolves, sea lions, penguins, apes.
 These shows are particularly interesting for kids but adults also seem to enjoy them as much.
 They have plans to introduce pends in 2017 in their zoo.

 By the time we came out of the zoo, the weather turned windy and cold.
 So we dropped our further plans and decided to go back to the hotel.
 On our way, we grabbed slices of pizza as dinner.
 We all slept the moment we lay on the bed.